nolanlawson/state-of-binary-data-in-the-browser/README.md

 IE/Firefox
 ----

-Neither one support WebSQL, but they're actually both great about storing Blobs in IndexedDB.
+Neither one supports WebSQL, but they're actually both great about storing Blobs in IndexedDB.
 IE has supported Blobs since it introduced IndexedDB in v10, and Firefox has had them [since 2011](https://bugzilla.mozilla.org/show_bug.cgi?id=661877).

 That being said, these two have bugs related to the Blob/FileReader APIs themselves: